cosmos/relayer/README.md

 In additon, it is well documented and intended as an example where anyone who is interested in building their own relayer can come for complete, working, examples.

-If you are here for Game of Zones, please be sure to check out the [offical website](https://goz.cosmosnetwork.dev).
-The best place for questions is [gameofzones@cosmosnetwork.dev](mailto:gameofzones@cosmosnetwork.dev) regarding Game of Zones and prepratory testnets.

 ### Security Notice

 If you would like to report a security critical bug related to the relayer repo, please send an email to [`security@cosmosnetwork.dev`](mailto:security@cosmosnetwork.dev)